Postbankruptcy Discrimination: What Is and Isn't Allowed

 • deny you a contract, such as a contract for a construction project.

-In addition, lenders may not exclude you from government-guaranteed student loan programs.
+In addition, lenders also can't exclude you from government-guaranteed student loan programs.

 Keep in mind that only government denials based on your bankruptcy are prohibited.
-You may be denied a loan or job, or an apartment for reasons unrelated to the bankruptcy.
+You can be denied a loan, job, or an apartment for reasons unrelated to the bankruptcy.
 This includes denials for reasons related to your future creditworthiness—for example, because the government concludes you won't be able to repay a Small Business Administration loan.

 Discrimination by Private Entities